Are you ready for something different?

 The outcomes of the experience are not only focused on the students.
-It is equally important that our partner organization benefits from the experience.
+It is equally important that our partner organization and the local communities benefit from the experience.
 The relationship is always reciprocal in nature, where both the students and the organization are being positively impacted.
 The learning that occurs is a result of the service experience, therefore it is important that the service addresses an actual need identified by the partner organization, so that both those who provide and receive the service learn from the experience.
-The experience must be carefully designed so that the service is meaningful and beneficial to the organization, and students can connect real-life experience to their theoretical classroom learning.
-The reflection component of the program aids students in drawing connections between their service experience, personal beliefs and education in the classroom.